UPDATE: The 2020 rules and steps for Medicaid are largely the same as they have been in recent years.

 - How to Apply for Medicaid in New Jersey by Mail

-- Submitting a Medicaid Application in Person
+- How to Submit a Medicaid Application in Person

 - How to Sign Up for Medicaid in New Jersey by Phone

-Required Items for New Jersey Medicaid Applications
+What Are the Required Items for New Jersey Medicaid Applications?

 Before filing your Medicaid application forms in New Jersey, there are several items to collect.
 The NJ Medicaid application is in-depth in nature and has many different fields of which you must complete thoroughly.